Focusedplumes/website-todo-list/readme.md

 ## npm run to show all the list of scripts i may have set up.
 ## this is an async calls application
 ## Best Practice to use single quotes for values!!
 In JSON files too.
-## add to scripts on package.json "start": "npm browser-sync start --server"
+## add to scripts on package.json "start": "npm browser-sync start --server" and it will open the web page
+## use cntrl c to get out of the browser-sync screen